urikdev/Urik/PRIVACY.md

 **Details Stored:**
 - Text content of clipboard items (truncated to first 100,000 characters if longer)
+- Content hash (used only for duplicate detection)
 - Timestamp when copied
 - Pin status (if you manually pin items)